Islandora-Devops/isle-dc/README.md

 | `docker-compose.yml`     | A ready to run `docker-compose.yml` file based on your `.env` file.
 This file is considered disposable.
 When you change your `.env` file, you will generate a new one.                                                 |

 Your new Islandora instance will be available at [https://islandora.traefik.me](https://islandora.traefik.me).
 Don't let the funny url fool you, it's a dummy domain that resolves to `127.0.0.1`.

-If you see `502 Bad Gateway` when visiting the link, just wait a moment.
-Not all of the services have finished booting up.
-When it's done, you can log into Drupal as `admin` using the default password, `password`.
+You can log into Drupal as `admin` using the default password, `password`.

 Enjoy your Islandora instance!
 Check out the [Islandora documentation](https://islandora.github.io/documentation) to see all the things you can do.
 If you want to poke around, here's all the services that are available to visit: